Baryogenesis from the weak scale to the grand unification scale: Other models

 \section{Other models}

-In this section we briefly mention some alternative proposals for baryogenesis which could not be described in detail in the main sections of the review, with emphasis on the possible effects of light pseudoscalar particles.
+In this section we mention some alternative proposals for baryogenesis that could not be described in detail earlier in the review, with an emphasis on the possible effects of light pseudoscalar particles.

-An interesting idea is `spontaneous baryogenesis' \cite{Cohen:1987vi,Cohen:1988kt} where an arrow of time is singled out not by a departure from thermal equilibrium, but by the motion of a light pseudo-Goldstone boson of a spontaneously broken approximate global $\text{U(1)}_B$ baryon symmetry.
-Baryon-number violating interactions can be in thermal equilibrium, and the observed baryon asymmetry can be generated for a sufficiently large $\text{U(1)}_B$ breaking scale.
-A related mechanism makes use of axion oscillations in the presence of rapid lepton-number violating processes in the thermal plasma, which can be provided by the exchange of heavy Majorana neutrinos at high reheating temperatures \cite{Kusenko:2014uta}.
-Recently, it was pointed out that spontaneous baryogenesis is a rather general phenomenon in the presence of axion-like particles, and that already their coupling to gluons is enough to generate a baryon asymmetry \cite{Domcke:2020kcp}.
+An interesting idea is ``spontaneous baryogenesis'' \cite{Cohen:1987vi,Cohen:1988kt}, where an arrow of time is singled out not by a departure from thermal equilibrium, but rather by the motion of a light pseudo Goldstone boson of a spontaneously broken approximate global $\text{U(1)}_B$ baryon symmetry.
+Baryon-number-violating interactions can be in thermal equilibrium, and the observed baryon asymmetry can be generated for a sufficiently large $\text{U(1)}_B$ breaking scale.
+A related mechanism makes use of axion oscillations in the presence of rapid lepton-number-violating processes in the thermal plasma, which can be provided by the exchange of heavy Majorana neutrinos at high reheating temperatures \citep*{Kusenko:2014uta}.
+Recently it was pointed out that spontaneous baryogenesis is a rather general phenomenon in the presence of axionlike particles, and that their coupling to gluons is already enough to generate a baryon asymmetry \cite{Domcke:2020kcp}.